-What can I do with a Political Science degree?
+What Can You Do with a Political Science Degree?

-A degree in political science can be a great starting point for a pretty wide-ranging set of career opportunities.
-From public work in politics, lobbying or journalism to more behind-the-scenes work in policy research, statistical research, or rights advocacy, your political science degree can be the path to a wide range of exciting career opportunities.
+If you are wondering what to do with a political science degree, there are plenty of options.
+A political science degree can be a great starting point for a wide–ranging set of career opportunities.
+From public work in politics, lobbying, or journalism to more behind–the–scenes work in policy research, statistical research, or rights advocacy, your political science degree can be the path to a wide range of exciting career opportunities.
 Here are a few of the top careers in your field:

 - Campaign Director